-Many species of birds thrive during the winter months in the Pacific Northwest — and, as a bonus, they are also easier to spot, because of the bare-limbed winter trees.
-Put up a feeder outside, keep a bird guidebook at the ready and see who comes to visit.
-(For a guide to family bird-watching, go here.)
+Many species of birds thrive during the winter months in the Pacific Northwest — and, as a bonus, they’re also easier to spot, because of the bare-limbed winter trees.
+Put up a feeder outside, keep a bird guidebook at the ready and check out ParentMap’s guide to birding with kids.

 The next time you find yourself listening to the drum of raindrops on your rooftop, just think of it as Mother Nature applauding you for all of the outdoor adventures you’ve planned.
-The murky bathwater at the end of each exploratory day will be well worth the fun.
+The murky brown bathwater at the end of each day of awesome rainy exploration will be well worth it.

 More rainy-day adventures ...

 Editor’s note: This article was originally published a few years ago and updated most recently for winter 2023.